Hurley, Wisconsin: Transportation

-Railroads

 Hurley was served by the Chicago & North Western Flambeau Line with the Flambeau 400 train between Chicago and Ashland, and the Soo Line Railroad [formerly Minneapolis, St. Paul, and Sault Ste.
 Marie Railroad] between Minneapolis and Bessemer.

-The Duluth, South Shore, & Atlantic Railroad Line [now Canadian National Railroad] skirted Hurley a few miles to the north.
+The Duluth, South Shore and Atlantic Railway Line (now Canadian National Railway) skirted Hurley a few miles to the north.
 This line originally ran from Superior to Sault Ste Marie.